toberoo/promise-oracledb/README.md

 		function(results) {
 			console.log(results);
 			/* results is an object with:
 			rows: ['Array with result set.
 Will be arrays or objects depending on how
 				    you set it in create connection.'],
 			metadata: [{'name': 'Tables accessed and other info'}],
-				time: 'Time in milliseconds as a number.
-Approximation and is effected by the machine executing the code as opposed to the database itself.
+			time: 'Apporimation in milliseconds of how long the query took to execute.
 Still useful for performace metrics'
 			*/
 		},
 		function(err) {